dtr-kalfer/burauenbiblio/how_to_install.md

     $this->dsn["mode"] = 'haveConst';
     ?>

-⚠️ Note: You may change the username and password for better security.
-Just make sure they match in both MySQL and dbParams.php.
+⚠️ Note: You may **change the username and password** for security.
+Just make sure they **match** in both MySQL prompt you have entered and dbParams.php.

 ## 🚀 Start WAMP & Access the Site